Mollusks include cones (including cone snails), cephalopods (including octopi and squids), and bivalves.

 The bites of North American octopi are rarely serious.

-Bites from the blue-ringed octopus, most common in Australian waters, cause tetrodotoxin Tetrodotoxin poisoning Fish poisoning and shellfish poisoning commonly cause gastrointestinal, neurologic, or histamine-mediated manifestations.
-(See also General Principles of Poisoning.)
-Ciguatera poisoning may... read more envenomation, with local anesthesia, neuromuscular paralysis, and respiratory failure; treatment is supportive.
+Bites from the blue-ringed octopus, most common in Australian waters, cause tetrodotoxin Tetrodotoxin poisoning Fish poisoning and shellfish poisoning involve one of several toxins that can cause gastrointestinal, neurologic, or histamine-mediated manifestations.
+(See also General Principles of Poisoning... read more envenomation, with local anesthesia, neuromuscular paralysis, and respiratory failure; treatment is supportive.

 The large (up to 1.5 m), aggressive Humboldt squid is present off the west coast of the Americas; it has reportedly bitten fishermen and divers.
 Other squid species are of less concern.